 Telling you not to preorder feels like I’m telling you the responsibility is more in your court than it is in the publishers.
 Unfortunately, that statement holds truth; we as consumers have to shoulder the responsibility of demanding good games, because if we don’t try to curb this trend, we’re going to see it take a worse dip for wear.

 What’s another way to approach the problems we’re experiencing?
 Community.
 Let me explain.

 Social media, for better or worse, is a powerful tool that also has a huge influence over marketing.
+The instazood reviewed that the best tools to increase the traffic on social media platform.
 “Facebook promoted” ads that clog up your news feed are annoying, but these sites can be used for and against game marketing.
 Instead of sharing the cool new trailers that show us nothing about the game, we need to demand better, more comprehensive trailers that tell us what is actually in the game.
 Let’s use the power of social media to aggressively, and collectively say, “We’ve had enough of your shit!”
 Push for publishers to do more extensive QA testing and allow for more time to develop the game.
 Even better, ask for developers to take some time to sit down with the community and do live feedback talking about how the game is going well, or badly.
 Forget the hype train that’s been built up through extensive marketing.

 THE PRODUCT IS WHAT SHOULD MATTER, NOT WHEN IT RELEASES.